Covariantly functorial wrapped Floer theory on Liouville sectors: Symplectic cohomology of Liouville sectors

-(Dissipation data is used to prove \emph{a priori} $C^0$-estimates over the thick parts of the domain, i.e.\ cylinders $I\times S^1$ of bounded length with possibly varying Floer data (meaning depending upon $s\in I$).) \end{itemize} Note that for $n=0$, the latter two conditions are vaccuous, so a single Hamiltonian $H:S^1\to\H(X)$ is dissipative if and only if $\Phi_H$ has non-degenerate fixed points and $d(x,\Phi_H(x))>\varepsilon>0$ near infinity. \end{definition}
+(Dissipation data is used to prove \emph{a priori} $C^0$-estimates over the thick parts of the domain, i.e.\ cylinders $I\times S^1$ of bounded length with possibly varying Floer data (meaning depending upon $s\in I$).) \end{itemize} Note that for $n=0$, the latter two conditions are vaccuous, so a single Hamiltonian $H:S^1\to\H(X)$ is dissipative if and only if $\Phi_H$ has non-degenerate fixed points and $d(x,\Phi_H(x))>\varepsilon>0$ near infinity.
+Also note that for $n>0$, being dissipative is extra structure rather than simply a property. \end{definition}

 It causes no difference in our arguments to restrict consideration to $S^1$-invariant dissipation data (meaning each open set $A_v$ and $B_i$ is $S^1$-invariant).

 \begin{definition} We define a simplicial set $\HJ_\bullet(X_0,\ldots,X_r)$ as follows for any chain of Liouville sectors $X_0\subseteq\cdots\subseteq X_r$.
 An $n$-simplex of $\HJ_\bullet(X_0,\ldots,X_r)$ consists of an $n$-simplex of Floer data